A recent Ninth Circuit opinion sets out an expansive jurisdiction analysis. The case was for copyright infringement.

 Another unfortunate arbitration agreement

-by admin on March 23, 2009
+March 23, 2009 by admin

 In March of 2009, the United States Court of Appeals for the Ninth Circuit upheld the dismissal of a case with prejudice.
 The plaintiff had agreed to arbitration but could not afford the $220,000 advance arbitration fee.
 Kam-Ko Bio-Pharm v.
 Mayne Pharma, No. 07-35449.
 This left the party with no remedy.